kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/fluentbit-operator.md

 # Motivation
-In [this document](https://github.com/chrkl/kyma-community/blob/2f4ec19bf9e3d8700aadffbd18d2b275888f380a/internal/proposals/logs/dynamic-backend-configuration/overview.md) we compared different solutions for a dynamic logging configuration setup.
-As a result, we decided to come up with a custom operator written and maintained by the `Huskies`.
-Since then the operator written by `kubesphere` has been aquired by `FluentBit`.
+In [this document](https://github.com/kyma-project/community/blob/main/internal/proposals/logs/dynamic-backend-configuration/overview.md) we compared different solutions for a dynamic logging configuration setup.
+As a result, we decided to come up with a custom operator written and maintained by the kyma team.
+Since then the operator written by `kubesphere` has been contributed to `FluentBit`.
 Thus, the project now has more active contributors and got further developed.
 In this document we want to have a look at the changes/improvements since the last comparision, and want to see if it is worth switching to the (now) official fluentbit operator.

 # FluentBit Operator (former Kubesphere)
 Fluent Bit Operator defines the following custom resources: